 Buffer Conditions: 50 mM K-Glutamate and 0.5 mM MgCl2 (pH 7.0)

 Shelf Life: check product label for expiration date

-Tubulin is a labile molecule that loses activity within hours of being thawed.
+Tubulin protein is a labile molecule that loses activity within hours of being thawed.
 When handling Labeled Tubulin-Biotin-XX, it is strongly recommended to follow the instructions detailed herein.
 Even perceived slight differences in handling can have a significant impact on product quality.

 - store at -80°C